Read more: Details about whether you will qualify for OHP as the COVID public emergency ends.

 These BHDPs are:

-• Tiered Uniform Rate Increase Directed Payment
+- Tiered Uniform Rate Increase Directed Payment

-• Co-occurring Disorder (COD) Directed Payment
+- Integrated Co-occurring Disorder (ICD) Directed Payment

-• Culturally & Linguistically Specific Services (CLSS) Directed Payment
+- Culturally & Linguistically Specific Services (CLSS) Directed Payment

-• Minimum Fee Schedule Directed Payment
+- Minimum Fee Schedule Directed Payment

 Click on the arrow next to the sections below to see more information about what each behavioral health directed payment entails.

 A uniform percent increase in reimbursement rates to qualified behavioral health participating/contracted providers.
-This increase is in addition to CCO contracted rates already in place effective in January 2022 and limited to the following covered services: Assertive Community Treatment (ACT), Supported Employment Services (SE), Outpatient Mental Health Treatment and Services (OP MH), and Outpatient and Non-inpatient Detox Substance Use Disorder Treatment and Services (OP SUD).
-All rate increases received in 2022 will count towards the total 15% or 30% tiered increase effective January 1, 2023.
-This increase is in addition to any other COD and/or CLSS QDP rate increases.
+This increase is in addition to CCO contracted rates already in place effective in January 2022 and limited to the following covered services: Assertive Community Treatment (ACT), Supported Employment Services (SE), Outpatient Mental Health Treatment and Services (OP MH), and Outpatient and Non-inpatient withdrawal management Substance Use Disorder Treatment and Services (OP SUD).
+The increased percentage has two tiers based on the details of a provider’s total patient service revenue:

-• 30% increase for “Primarily Medicaid” – defined as having at least 50% of its total patient service revenue derived from providing Medicaid services in the prior calendar year.
+- Tier 2 “Primarily Medicaid” – defined as having at least 50% of its total patient service revenue derived from providing Medicaid services in the prior calendar year.

-• 15% increase for “Primarily Non-Medicaid” – defined as having less than 50% of its total patient service revenue from providing Medicaid services in the prior calendar year.
+- Tier 1 “Primarily Non-Medicaid” – defined as having less than 50% of its total patient service revenue from providing Medicaid services in the prior calendar year.

 How Do Providers Get Paid the Increased Rate?